ToniWonKanobi/theoveranalyzed.net/posts/2015/3/19/generate-your-own-bogus-job-description.md

 > TheOverAnalyzed is a thinker who uses synergy to create new paradigms of gamifying in putting one foot forward

-Combine this with [this][theoveranalyzed], and you've got a synergistic game-changing paradigm of revolution.
+Combine this with [this][1], and you've got a synergistic game-changing paradigm of revolution.

-[theoveranalyzed]: /2015/2/27/sans-bullshit-sans "My post linking to 'Sans Bullshit Sans'"
+[1]: /2015/2/27/sans-bullshit-sans "My post linking to 'Sans Bullshit Sans'"